ChenghengLi/EchoLink/Readme.md

 ## Working Flow

-1. **Branching Strategy:**
+### 1. **Branching Strategy**

+- **Branch Naming Convention:**
-   - For each issue, create a branch named as `issuenumber_breif_description`.
-For example, if the assignee is John and the issue number is 42 and the issue name is "create dummy page", the branch name should be called somthing similar to  `42_dummmy_page`.
+  - For each issue, create a branch named using the format `task_issuenumber_brief_description`.
+If the assignee is John, the issue number is 42, and the issue name is "create dummy page", the branch name should be `task_42_dummy_page`.

+- **Branch Assignment:**
-   - Assign the branch to the corresponding issue.
+  - Assign the newly created branch to the corresponding issue in your project management tool to maintain clear traceability.

-2. **Development Process:**
+### 2. **Development Process**

+- **Working on Issues:**
-   - Work on the issue in the respective branch.
+  - Develop the feature or fix the bug in the respective branch created for the issue.
+  - Ensure that all changes are committed with meaningful messages.

+- **Commit Message Format:**
+  - Start each commit message with `#issuenumber` followed by a brief description of the changes.
+For the previous example it would be,`#42 Added initial layout for dummy page`.

+- **Pushing Changes:**
-   - Once the task is completed, push the development branch.
+  - Once the task is completed, push the development branch to the remote repository (see [How to merge to dev](#4-merging-a-branch-into-dev)).

-3. **Healthy Branches**
+### 3. **Healthy Branches**

-   - There will be 3 healthy branches: dev, master and production.
-Each branch description will be available soon.
+There are three main branches: `dev`, `testing`, and `master`.

+- **Development Branch (`dev`):**
+  - This branch receives all new features from the smaller issue branches.
+  - Code in this branch must pass unit tests and be free of lint errors.
+  - If all checks pass, the code is automatically merged into the `testing` branch.

+- **Testing Branch (`testing`):**
+  - This branch contains code that has passed all unit tests.
+  - QA teams perform end-to-end testing on this branch.
+  - Automated end-to-end tests are executed using tools like Playwright.

+- **Production Branch (`master`):**
+  - This is the production-ready branch.
+  - Code here has passed all types of tests, including QA and Product Owner reviews.
+  - Changes in this branch are automatically deployed to production, updating the live website in real-time.

+### 4. Merging a Branch into `dev`

+To merge a feature branch into the `dev` branch, follow these steps:

+1. **Ensure Your Local Repository is Up-to-Date:**
+   - First, switch to the `dev` branch and pull the latest changes to ensure your local copy is up-to-date.
+     ```bash
+     git checkout dev
+     git pull origin dev
+     ```

+2. **Merge the Feature Branch:**
+   - Now, merge your feature branch into the `dev` branch.
+Replace `feature_branch_name` with the actual name of your branch.
+     ```bash
+     git merge feature_branch_name
+     ```
+   - If you want to ensure a merge commit is created even if the merge could be fast-forwarded, use the `--no-ff` option:
+     ```bash
+     git merge --no-ff feature_branch_name
+     ```

+3. **Resolve Any Merge Conflicts:**
+   - If there are any conflicts, Git will notify you.
+Open the files with conflicts, resolve them, and then mark them as resolved.

+4. **Run Tests and Linting:**
+   - Before pushing the merged code, run all test containers to ensure the code is stable and meets quality standards.
+   - Use the following commands to run the test containers:
+     ```bash
+     docker run backend-test
+     docker run frontend-test
+     ```

+5. **Push the Changes:**
+   - Once everything is verified, push the changes to the remote `dev` branch:
+     ```bash
+     git push origin dev
+     ```

 ## Contributors